 Men don’t like to go to the doctor.
 We get that.
 It’s even been proven in studies.
-But this is
+But if you're a woman and looking at a men’s health screening checklist, you can help keep your significant other up-to-date on when he should go see a doctor.

 If you’re a man and the reason you haven’t seen your primary care physician in years is, “I’m tough”; that’s not a reason.
 Preventative care is an extremely important part of living a healthy lifestyle.
 You can’t just see your doctor when you’re really sick, or you think something may be broken.
-Health screenings help you understand your current and future medical risks and can be crucial when it comes to early detection and diagnosis.
+A health screening helps you understand your current and future medical risks.
+It can be crucial when it comes to early detection and diagnosis.

-If you’re someone who can’t remember the last time you saw your doctor, it might be time to make an appointment to talk about the different health screenings that may be recommended for your age.
-Why not celebrate Men’s Health Month by taking control of your health?
+If you’re someone who can’t remember the last time you saw your doctor, it might be time to make an appointment to talk about what's on a men’s health screening checklist that may be recommended for your age.
 Here are some basic health screening guidelines to help you start or maintain a healthy lifestyle.

 Regular physical: Even if you’re feeling healthy, it’s good to get in the habit of seeing your doctor once a year for a full physical.
 This helps your doctor keep consistent records of your weight and health habits for reference as you age.
 You can also get some bloodwork done, if needed.